GabrielAlva/Cool-iOS-Camera/README.md

 ##Customization

-Once you have your `CameraSessionView` instance you can customize the appearance of the camera using its api, below are some samples:
+Once you have your `CameraSessionView` instance you can customize the appearance of the camera using its API, below are some samples:

 To change the color of the top bar including its transparency:
 ```objective-c